Teeth Filling vs Root Canal: Complete Guide to Choosing the Right Treatment

 Dental amalgam, composite resins, tooth-colored fillings, and gold fillings are commonly used dental filling materials.
 Composite resin is a tooth-colored filling material that provides durability and fracture resistance in small to medium-sized cavities.

-However, composites cost more than amalgam, and some insurance plans might need to cover them.
+However, composites cost more than amalgam, and some insurance plans might not cover composite fillings.
 Composite fillings could be more fragile and must be replaced more frequently than amalgam fillings.

-Dental amalgam or silver-colored fillings are long-lasting and cost-effective filling materials used for over a century.
+Dental amalgam: Dental amalgam (the silver fillings) has been around for over a century.
+They’re both long-lasting and cost-effective.
 Amalgam is an alloy of different metals such as mercury, silver, tin, and copper.
-It is a great-filling material for large cavities or those in the back teeth with high biting forces.
+It is a great filling material for large cavities or those in the back teeth with high biting forces.

 Dental amalgam